njokuScript/ripple-pay/README.md

 The future is now.
 Year after year we hear stories about paper money becoming more and more obsolete.
 Our currency markets have continued to follow this trend with electronic cryptocurrencies coming to rise over the past decade.
 Cryptocurrencies change the way people, companies, and countries can exchange funds.

 ### Enter ripplePay.
-The world's first Ripple XRP cryptocurrency wallet.
+The world's first Ripple XRP cryptocurrency mobile transferring system.
 Ripple has disrupted the conventional banking system, and will continue to reform and change the world with ripplePay.
 What's in your crypto-wallet?

 ripplePay is a revolutionary mobile app that will implement the following
 ## Features
 * Users can signup and login to their accounts
-* Users are able to deposit their Ripple funds into the app where they are stored and displayed
-* Users are able to withdraw their Ripple funds from the app and into their respective exchange market accounts
 * Users can request Ripple funds from other wallets
 * Users can receive Ripple funds from other wallets
 * Users can search for other users